Mycelium Packaging Material is one of the nature’s most powerful gifts, where packaging is grown instead of manufactured.

 ISO 17088 (Compostability Standard)

-An international standard that defines criteria for the compostability of plastics.
+An international standard that defines criteria for the compostability of biomaterial.
 It requires testing in composting environments to verify that the material biodegrades without leaving toxic residues.

 2. Biodegradability Standards

-These standards assess whether mycelium packaging materials break down into natural substances over time, particularly in soil or marine environments.
+These standards assess whether mycelium packaging materials break down into natural substances over time, particularly in soil.

 ASTM D5988 (Standard Test Method for Determining Aerobic Biodegradation in Soil)